AhmadYahya97/Emotion-Recognition-From-Facial-Expressions/README.md

 ![Alt text](/externalTest.png?raw=true "Results of external test")

 The model predicted 8 out of 10, this may be due to the overfitting in the neutral class because it has 112 images whereas only 18 images in contempt class.
-However we can merge some classes to have more balanced dataset and then more accurate model.
+However, we can merge some classes to have a more balanced dataset and then more accurate model.